SpongeBob SquarePants: Other

 A 2011 study conducted at the University of Virginia, published in the journal Pediatrics, suggested that allowing preschool-aged audiences to watch the series caused short-term disruptions in mental function and attention span because of frequent shot changes, compared to control groups watching Caillou and drawing pictures.
 A Nickelodeon executive responded in an interview the series was not intended for an audience of that age and that the study used "questionable methodology and could not possibly provide the basis for any valid findings that parents could trust."

-Several of the series' episodes have also been the subject of controversy.
-In a report titled "Wolves in Sheep's Clothing", which documents the increase in potentially violent, profane, and sexual content in children's programming, the Parents Television Council, a watchdog media group, claimed the season 2 SpongeBob SquarePants episode "Sailor Mouth" was an implicit attempt to promote and satirize use of profanity among children.
-"SpongeBob's Last Stand" (season 7) and "Selling Out" (season 4) have been criticized for promoting environmentalism and left-wing politics because of their negative portrayal of big business.
-"SpongeBob, You're Fired" (season 9) caused widespread controversy and sparked a political debate over its portrayal of unemployment; after Fox News and the New York Post commented on the episode, Media Matters for America accused the two organizations of using the episode to "attack the social safety net."
-This statement was echoed by Al Sharpton, who claimed conservatives' "new hero" to be "a sponge who lives in a pineapple under the sea."
-In 2014, the education minister of Kazakhstan, Zabira Orazalieva, deemed the show too violent for children, labeling the titular character a "self-absorbed hooligan" who "regularly inflicts violence on others in his community and seems to enjoy what he does."
+The show has also been the subject of various political and moral debates.
+Such examples include the Parents Television Council, a watchdog media group, accusing the season 2 SpongeBob SquarePants episode "Sailor Mouth" of promoting and satirizing the use of profanity among children in 2006, "SpongeBob's Last Stand" (season 7) and "Selling Out" (season 4) for their negative portrayal of big business (which critics argue that the episodes' commentary leaned left), and "SpongeBob, You're Fired" (season 9) over its portrayal of unemployment and a parody of the Food Stamps program.
+In 2014, Zabira Orazalieva, chairwoman of the Committee for the Protection of Children's Rights in Kazakhstan, deemed the show too violent for children, labeling SpongeBob a "self-absorbed hooligan" who "regularly inflicts violence on others in his community and seems to enjoy what he does".

-In 2019, University of Washington professor Holly M. Barker stated that the show promotes "violent and racist" colonialism, since Bikini Bottom is named after Bikini Atoll, a place where natives were resettled by the US government for nuclear testing.
-Barker also pointed out that cultural appropriation of Pacific culture in the show.
-Because of such content, children have "become acculturated to an ideology that includes the U.S. character SpongeBob residing on another people’s homeland", according to Barker.
-ViacomCBS eventually pulled the episode "Mid-Life Crustacean" (season 3), first aired in 2003, out of circulation in March 2021, presumably due to its ending in which SpongeBob, Patrick, and Mr. Krabs partake in a panty raid.
-"We determined some story elements were not kid-appropriate", a Nickelodeon representative stated.
+In 2019, University of Washington professor Holly M. Barker stated that the show promotes "violent and racist" colonialism, as Bikini Bottom is named after Bikini Atoll, a place where indigenous people were displaced by the US government for nuclear testing.
+Barker also pointed out the alleged cultural appropriation of Pacific Islander culture in the show.
+Because of such content, she claimed that children have "become acculturated to an ideology that includes the U.S. character SpongeBob residing on another people's homeland", according to Barker.
+Barker's claims sparked controversy online among a number of American journalism outlets, including Spiked and CBS Austin.

+ViacomCBS pulled the episode "Mid-Life Crustacean" (season 3), first aired in 2003, out of circulation in March 2021.
+Popular speculation is that the removal is due to its ending in which SpongeBob, Patrick, and Mr. Krabs partake in a panty raid.
 The release of a later episode, "Kwarantined Krab" (season 12), would be delayed by two years over its similarities to the COVID-19 pandemic.